jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

 ```
 The next time I start the MongoDB container, the initialization scripts will run again.

-You can also put the two together:
+If you're living dangerously, you can also put the two together:
 ```bash
 $ docker-compose down -v
 ```